-To enable connectivity to the ASN, a modem can be attached directly to the system and managed by system software.
+To enable connectivity to the ASN, a modem can be attached directly to the system and managed by system software or two partnered Virtual Technician Modules (VTMs) in the system.
+The VTMs can also connect to the ASN through their Ethernet ports, if the network to which they are attached has Internet access.